Our Commitment to Sustainability

 - Community Investment

-Additionally, Alico has invested in automation and microjet irrigation systems with moisture sensors to manage water systems as efficiently as possible and to deliver water directly to our citrus trees.
-We have also equipped all of our spreaders and sprayers with Variable Rate Technology (tree sensors) that limit chemical and fertilizer use by applying the fertilizer or spray volume based on the size of the tree.
-Alico follows the Florida Department of Agriculture and Consumer Services (FDACS) Best Management Practices (BMP’s) for Citrus which are designed to improve water quality while maintaining agricultural production.
-These Best Management Practices cover important areas such as nutrient management, irrigation management, and water resource protection.
+Alico, Inc. is continuously exploring fresh and innovative approaches to enhance our day-to-day field operation to lessen our impact on the global environment.
+We invest in automation and microjet irrigation systems with moisture sensors to operate water systems as efficiently and effectively as possible, and to distribute water precisely to our citrus trees.
+We equip our spreaders and sprayers with Variable Rate Technology (tree sensors) that regulate chemical and fertilizer usage by applying the fertilizer or spray volume based on the size of the tree.
+Alico adheres to the Florida Department of Agriculture and Consumer Services (“FDACS”) Best Management Practices (“BMP’s”) for Citrus, which are intended to enhance water quality, while sustaining agricultural production.
+These BMP’s cover important areas, such as nutrient management, irrigation management, and water resource protection.

 Alico has a long history of working with state and local governments as well as environmental organizations to protect environmentally sensitive land.